Nursing (Adult Nursing)

 Nurses are in demand across the UK and there are many exciting career opportunities in a wide variety of roles.
 You could work within hospitals or in the community for the NHS, for the armed forces, in the prison service or in roles for private or voluntary sector employers.

-Throughout the course you will find a strong emphasis on the development of inter-professional and interpersonal skills essential to establish effective working relationships with service users, carers, their families and other health and social care professionals.
+Throughout the course you will find a strong emphasis on the development of inter-professional and interpersonal skills that are essential to establishing effective working relationships with service users, carers, their families and other health and social care professionals.

 - Communication in a Diverse World